princeton-nlp/SWE-agent/docs/installation/codespaces.md

 ## Running the Web UI

-Go to the terminal and enter
+Go to the terminal and enter.
+Make sure to have Docker running in the background.

 ```bash
 ./start_web_ui.sh